Wisconsin Badgers men's basketball: Greg Gard era (2015–present)

-In the 2020-21 season the Wisconsin Badgers finished the season with a 18-13 record, finished 10-10 in B1G Ten play, and finished in 6th place.
+In the 2020–21 season the Wisconsin Badgers finished the season with a 18–13 record, finished 10–10 in B1G Ten play, and finished in 6th place.
 They enter the Big Ten tournament as the 6th seed and faced Penn State.
-The held on 75-74 and advance to the quarterfinals to face Iowa.
-They lost 57-62.
+The held on 75–74 and advance to the quarterfinals to face Iowa.
+They lost 62–57.
 They entered the NCAA tournament as a 9 seed.
-They defeated North Carolina in the first round 85-62.
-They lost 63-76 in the second round against Baylor who became the 2021 tournament champions.
+They defeated North Carolina in the first round 85–62.
+They lost 76–63 in the second round against Baylor who became the 2021 tournament champions.

-In the 2021-22 season, the Wisconsin Badgers beat Purdue 70-67 to win at least a share of the Big Ten regular season title, their 20th regular season Big Ten title, which ties Ohio State for third all time in the Big Ten, only behind Purdue and Indiana.
-This was their second Big Ten regular season title in the past 3 seasons.
+In the 2021–22 season, the Wisconsin Badgers finished the season with a 25–8 record, 15-5 in BIG Ten play.
+As the No. 2 seed in the Big Ten tournament, they lost to Michigan State in the quarterfinals.
+They received an at-large bid to the NCAA tournament as the No. 3 seed in the Midwest region.
+They defeated Colgate in the First Round 67–60 before being upset by No. 11 seed Iowa State in the Second Round 54–49.

 In the 2022–23 season, the Badgers started the season out 11–2 but struggled after that by finishing 17–14 and 9–11 in Big Ten play.
 They failed to qualify for the NCAA tournament for the first time since the 2017–18 season but accepted an invitation to the NIT Tournament.

+In the 2023–24 season, the Badgers finished the year 22–14, with 11–9 in conference play.
+In the early season, the Badgers upset Marquette, who at the time was the No. 3 team in the nation.
+In the Big Ten Tournament, the Badgers displayed some fight, eliminating No. 12, Maryland, No. 4 Northwestern, and No. 1 Purdue who was also ranked No. 1 in the nation.
+Ultimately the Badgers fell short, losing the conference title to Illinois.
+Wisconsin was given a 5 seed in the NCAA Tournament, where they were upset in the first round by JMU.

+In the 2024–25 season, the Badgers were 26–9, and 13–7 in conference play.
+The Badgers had a strong start, upsetting No. 21 Arizona.
+They made it to the Big Ten Championship game, upsetting the Conference No. 1 Michigan State in the semi-finals.
+Ultimately, they lost to Michigan.
+The Badgers secured a 3 seed in the NCAA Tournament, beating 14 seed Montana 85–66 before losing to BYU in the second round 91–89.